amberteets/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 To analyze outcomes based on goals, goal ranges were first established in order to bucket each campaign.
-Then the `COUNTIFS` function was used to build the following table (blue-shaded cells in the table indicate cells referenced in the `COUNTIFS` formula):
+Then the `COUNTIFS` function was used to build the following table (blue-shaded cells in the worksheet indicate cells referenced in the `COUNTIFS` formula):

 #### Fig. 4: Outcomes Based on Goals - Analysis Table